reidmorrison/rails_semantic_logger/README.md

 * Supports current common logging interface
 * No changes to existing to code to use new logger ( other than replacing the logger )

-Rails 2 & 3 Support
+Rails 2, 3 & 4 Support

 * Just include the semantic_logger gem into Rails and it will immediately replace the existing loggers to improve performance and information in the log files
 * The Rails 3 Tagged logging feature is already available for Rails 2 by using Semantic Logger
+* Rails 4 push_tags and pop_tags methods are supported

 Thread Aware